 Here are our five tips for collaborative working between project managers and business analysts.

 Tip # 1:

 Every project, every set of stakeholders is different.
 Estimates are different for each circumstance and the BA needs to be involved.
 A good BA will create a business analysis plan addressing exactly what is needed and how the BA’s performance is measured.
 Giving the BA time to get to know stakeholders and their needs will make up for re-work (and possible time and cost overruns) later.

 Tip # 2:

-Project management and Business Analysis are professions in their own right.
-PMs have for example PRINCE2® Foundation and Practitioner, and the Project Management Institute (PMI)® Project Management Professional (PMP)® and Certified Associate in Project Management (CAPM)® accreditations based on the Project Management Body of Knowledge (PMBOK® Guide).
+Project management and business analysis are professions in their own right.
+PMs have for example PRINCE2® 7th Edition Foundation and Practitioner, and the Project Management Professional (PMP)® accreditation based on the Project Management Body of Knowledge (PMBOK® Guide).

 BAs have sought after certifications including Certified Business Analysis Professional (CBAP)® and Certified Competency in Business Analysis (CCBA)® from the International Institute of Business Analysis (IIBA)®, based on the Business Analysis Body of Knowledge® (BABOK® Guide).

 Projects need someone to manage the day-to-day of the project, highlighting overall progress and risk to the steering committee.
 Projects need people who have the skills to elicit and prioritise stakeholder requirements, to get the ‘inside info’ from the marketing/ accounting/ customer service team.
 An effective and successful project needs the interaction of both the PM and BA.